aintelope-london/attention-schema-theory-experiment/README.md

 [here](https://python-poetry.org/docs/#installation).

 To install the python dependencies run `poetry install`.
 To activate the environment via poetry run `poetry shell`.
-TODO: add execution instructions.
+Alternatively, most commands can also be executed without an active python environment via `poetry run <command>`.

+To execute the current trainer do `poetry run aintelope`.

 To autoformat python files you can use [`yapf`](https://github.com/google/yapf).
 To automatically sort the imports you can run
 [`isort .`](https://github.com/PyCQA/isort) from the root level of the project.

+See the `Makefile` for further instructions.